ConnectedLib/course-in-a-box/modules/capacity/_posts/2001-02-01-internal-assets.md

 Now it’s your turn.
 Start mapping your library’s capacity in the areas of staffing, space, material resources, and partnerships.
 </div>

-You can gain further insight into your library’s capacity and potential by looking at each element in more detail: staffing, partnerships, material resources, and space.
+You can gain further insight into your library’s capacity and potential by looking at each element in more detail: staffing, relationships, material resources, and space.